allnulled/taskero/README.md

 - **Webpack**, which was the coolest, complicated things too much.

- (I only need to listen for changes, and do things, I do not want to change the way I code for a task-automation tool!)
+ (I only need to listen for changes, and do things, I do not want to change the way I code for a task-automation tool!
+ The less, the better: that is programming for me in a 70% of the cases, for lots of reasons.)

 - **Grunt**, which was my favourite, lacks of parametrization.

- (And with it, the watchers functionality...)
+ (And with it, the watchers functionality... but it was the main reference I took, it was the easiest to understand, and the one with more flexibility.)

 - **Gulp**, which was very promising, has a strange API.